ARCTraining/git/README.md

 [![DOI](https://zenodo.org/badge/<GITHUB_ID>.svg)](https://zenodo.org/badge/latestdoi/<GITHUB_ID>)

+## Contributing

+You can add markdown and the page will automatically build when pushed to GitHub.

 ## Building instructions

 *Note that this repository is also configured to build via a GitHub action.
 HTML pages are not tracked via version control*.